Building connection among Berkeley blue-space users

 Fishing

--Will alternative plans be entertained?
+Will alternative plans be entertained?
+(NO)

 Please contact us if you have any comments or would like to participate in giving written or oral public comments to the Environmental Impact Report, scheduled to come out at sometime in Spring 2026.
 Public comment periods are time-limited, so any preparation we can do beforehand is very useful.